-Due to current government guidelines we are currently not providing face to face support.
-We are still here, just doing things a little bit differently!
-We are providing all our support by ZOOM, phone, text or email.
+Due to current guidance we are offering some face to face support.
+Additionally we still offer support by ZOOM, phone, text or email.
 Please see our contact page for more information.

 We offer therapeutic support which we tailor to you individually.
 We understand that everyone copes differently and your support worker will work closely with you to identify how to best meet your emotional needs.

 Therapeutic support is offered to survivors who identify as a woman, all young people 12-18, families of survivors, individual family members and friends of survivors.

 We are now offering some face to face support sessions in our City Centre Premises.
 We are currently limited on the number of people we can offer this service to.
 If you are currently receiving support through ZOOM or by phone you can speak to your support worker about coming into the Centre - however you can also continue to receive Support through ZOOM.

 Your support can take place through ZOOM.
 You do not need to download the app on a phone or laptop to be able to join the session.
 ZOOM is secure.
 If you decide to have support through ZOOM we recommend that you use a private space where you will not be interrupted.
 If you have difficulty in finding a quiet or confidential space in your home there are ZOOM rooms in some communities that you can use.
 Support is on a regular basis with your support worker, usually weekly or fortnightly.

 Saying that support saved my life is not an exaggeration.
 When I was in a really dark place RASAC helped my find my light.

 Without the kindness and support from my support worker I really don’t think I would be here.
 I look forward to the day when I don’t need support but until then I know they are here, and that means so much.